Enabling Large Language Models to Generate Text with Citations: Automatic Evaluation

 \subsection{\citeeval{} is Robust to Shortcut Cases}

-We showcase how \citeeval{} evaluations are robust to two possible shortcuts in \S\ref{app_sec:short_cut}: (1) using the top-1 retrieved passage as the response and citing itself, and (2) using the first two sentences of the top-1 passage.
+We showcase how the \citeeval{} evaluation is robust to two possible shortcuts in \S\ref{app_sec:short_cut}: (1) using the top-1 retrieved passage as the response and citing itself, and (2) using the first two sentences of the top-1 passage.
 Both cases have almost-perfect citation scores, but (1) has low fluency due to its unnaturally long length compared to human answers, and (2) has low correctness due to low coverage.